 After the last Magee passed away, Las Flores Adobe, left empty, fell into disrepair.
 Camp Pendleton launched an historic resources program at the turn of the 21st century to evaluate and fund the needs of Las Flores Adobe and the base’s other cultural sites.
 A partnership between the National Park Service, the California Office of Historic Preservation, University of Vermont, U.S. Marine Corps, and private firms formed to save Las Flores Adobe and restore or replace many of its significant features.
 As the result of this partnership, preservationists restored Las Flores Adobe to its former glory and restored much of its Monterey colonial architecture.
 The roof of the main house was partially replaced and the wooden second-story balcony rebuilt.
 The wood and adobe façade was repaired, plastered, and painted.
 The house frame was also fitted with modern features that will help stabilize the building during earthquakes, which are common in the region and damaged the house in the years prior to the stabilization project.

-The Camp Pendleton Historical Association manages the base’s cultural resources, including other historic properties near Las Flores Adobe.
+MCIWEST-MCB Camp Pendleton's Cultural Resources Section within the Environmental Security Department manages the base's cultural resources.
 About 200 yards west of Las Flores Adobe is Las Flores Asistencia.
 Constructed in 1817, this adobe ruin is where Catholic priests and other travelers rested while traveling between the San Luis Rey de Francia and San Juan Capistrano missions.
 The historic Santa Margarita Ranch House, which was Pio Pico’s home, was restored at the same time as Las Flores Adobe and can be toured by appointment.
 Along with these sites, Camp Pendleton uses the stable and restored Las Flores Adobe for heritage events, where visitors can encounter the old California of Dons Pico and Forster.